sugarcane1001/Book-Review-App/README.md

 # Book-Review-App

-This app allows users to search for books, read reviews, and share their own reviews of books.
+This app allows users to search for books by specific info, read reviews, and share or delete their own reviews of books.

 ## Project Highlights